Register New Document Types With a Corresponding Editor

 Register the Document Type

-In src/main/index.ts, you begin by registering a new document type.
-Once registered, you can perform all CRUD operations on it.
-However, it will not appear in the UI until an editor is also registered.
+In src/main/index.ts, you register a new document type.
+After you register the document type, you can perform all create, read, update, and delete (CRUD) operations on it.
+However, the document type does not appear in the UI until you also register an editor.

 Optionally, you can provide a readableTypeName to display a user-friendly name in logs and the Studio Pro UI instead of the full type name.
-You can also customize serialization of the document contents to a string.
+You can also customize how the document contents serialize to a string.
 By default, the API uses JSON.stringify for serialization and JSON.parse for deserialization.

 Register the Editor